trustgrid/trustgrid-infra-as-code/aws/terraform/modules/trustgrid_single_node_manual_reg/readme.md

 # Trustgrid Single Node Manual Registration Module
-This module deploys a single Trustgrid module on an EC2 instance in AWS based on the Trustgrid AMI image but **does not** attempt to register the device with the Trustgrd control plane.
+This module deploys a single Trustgrid module on an EC2 instance in AWS based on the Trustgrid AMI image but **does not** attempt to register the device with the Trustgrid control plane.
 After deployment, the node will need to be registered via the [remote console registration](https://docs.trustgrid.io/tutorials/local-console-utility/remote-registration/) process

 The module handles the creation of the following AWS resources :
 - EIP to be used for the EC2 instance outside/public interface